mitchlloyd/ember-autosave/readme.md

 ```

 Naturally, you may want to immediately update the properties on some model
-and have a custom `save` function.
+and also provide a custom `save` function.

 ```javascript
 import Ember from 'ember';